cloud-66-internal/help.cloud66.com/_includes/account/account-management.md

 ### If your account has applications...

-You will need to delete all your applications from your account before you can close it.
-To do this follow the instructions in our [App deletion guide](/{{page.collection}}/the-basics/adding-updating-deleting.html#deleting-an-application).
+You will need to delete all your applications from your account before you can close it. {% if include.product != 'skycap' %}To do this follow the instructions in our [App deletion guide](/{{page.collection}}/the-basics/adding-updating-deleting.html#deleting-an-application).{% endif %}

 ### If your account has an outstanding balance...

 We will calculate your final bill and display it to you.
-You can click the *Pay Now* button to trigger a credit card payment and clear this balance.
+You can click the *Pay Final Bill* button to trigger a credit card payment and clear this balance.
 Please bear in mind that this balance may include pro-rata charges for partial periods of usage (particularly if you have just deleted applications).